Subaru Impreza: Subaru XV/Crosstrek

-Like its predecessor, the fourth generation Impreza is also available with crossover-styled model.
-However, instead of the third generation where it was badged the Impreza XV or the Outback Sport, it is now called the Subaru XV.
+Like its predecessor, the fourth generation Impreza was also available with a crossover-styled model.
+However, instead of the third generation where it was badged as the Impreza XV or the Outback Sport, it was now called the Subaru XV.
 In North America, it was named the Subaru XV Crosstrek until 2015 when it was changed to Subaru Crosstrek.
-In Japan, it remained to be called the Subaru Impreza XV.
+In Japan, it continued to be called the Subaru Impreza XV.
 This model debuted at the 2011 Frankfurt Motor Show.
 It went on sale in Japan in September 2012 and in the United States during the 2012 New York International Auto Show.
-It made its Southeast Asian debut in 2012 Indonesia International Motor Show.
+It made its Southeast Asian debut at the 2012 Indonesia International Motor Show.

 Subaru WRX (VA)

 For the VA series WRX released in 2014 for the 2015 model year, Subaru took a different approach with the model when compared to past generations.
-This time, the Impreza name was dropped in all markets in which the new model is named simply as the WRX, as had been the case in North America with the previous model, while in Japan it was sold as the WRX S4.
+This time, the Impreza name was dropped in all markets in which the new model was named simply the WRX, as had been the case in North America with the previous model, while in Japan it was sold as the WRX S4.
 The body design also took a stronger departure from the Impreza donor model than in the past.
 The general WRX profile/silhouette was carried over from the Impreza, as were the front doors, trunk lid, and interior.
 However, the entire front end bodywork plus the rear quarter panels were unique to the WRX.
 The rear doors received a subtle reskin with an upwards kink and revised character line, but retained an otherwise identical shape.